jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

         </authentication>
     </security-domain>

-The security-propagation-quickstart for the full-2 profile contains additional login-modules as they are necessary for the security context propagation.
+The security-propagation-quickstart for the full-ha profile contains additional login-modules as they are necessary for the security context propagation.

 Now you must generate the ejb-propagation-interceptor.jar file and add it as a module